MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/test-signing.md

     After the certificate is created and a copy is put in the certificate store, the Microsoft Management Console (MMC) Certificates snap-in can be used to view it.
 Do the following to view a certificate through the MMC **Certificates** snap-in:

-    1. Select Search.

-    2. To start the Certificates snap-in, enter Certmgr.msc and select the result.
+    1. To start the Certificates snap-in, run Certmgr.msc.

-    3. In the left pane of the Certificates snap-in, expand the PrivateCertStore certificate store folder and select Certificates.
+    2. In the left pane of the Certificates snap-in, expand the PrivateCertStore certificate store folder and double-click Certificates.

     The following screen shot shows the Certificates snap-in view of the **PrivateCertStore** certificate store folder.

     ![screen shot of the certificate store showing the test certificate ](images/tutorialprivatecertstore.png)

-    To view the details about the Contoso.com(Test) certificate, select and hold (or right-click) the certificate in the right pane and select Open.
+    To view the details about the Contoso.com(Test) certificate, double-click the certificate in the right pane.
 The following screen shot shows the details about the certificate.

     ![screen shot of the certificate window displaying general information about the contoso.com (test) certificate](images/tutorialcertificategeneraltab.png)